Parallelising Glauber dynamics: Parallel sampling for Ising models

 A non-leaf node corresponds to $T$ recursive calls to $\mathsf{ParallelIsingSampler}$.
 Here we must appeal to mixing for the Ising model.
 By Theorem~\ref{t:atoe-ising}, approximate tensorization of entropy holds with constant $\rc{c}$.
-Hence by Theorem~\ref{t:k-glauber}, there is a constant $C_0 = C_0'c$ such that for any $s$, $t\cdot \fc ns$ steps of $s$-Glauber dynamnics results in a distribution $\nu_t$ satisfying
+Hence by Theorem~\ref{t:k-glauber}, there is a constant $C_0'$ such that if $C_0 = C_0'c$, then for any $s$, $t\cdot \fc ns$ steps of $s$-Glauber dynamics results in a distribution $\nu_t$ satisfying